benckx/european-city-simulation/README.md

 - If a quadrilateral is very trapezoidal, split it in 2 with right angles before subdividing should ensure sub-quadrilaterals are more rectangular (because we have a side with right angles to start subdividing from)
+- Merge the 4 contiguous triangles into 1 quadrilateral if 1 point is in the 4 triangles